wntrblm/Castor_and_Pollux/user_guide/docs/index.md

     <audio title="sub with filter" controls crossorigin="anonymous" src="https://storage.googleapis.com/files.winterbloom.com/gemini/sub_filtered.mp3"></audio>
 </div>

-These these waveshapes can be mixed together to produce much more complex and interesting waveshapes - try playing with the sliders under this animation and seeing how it affects the waveshape:
+These waveshapes can be mixed together to produce much more complex and interesting variants - try playing with the sliders under this animation to see how it affects the waveshape:

 <div class="interactive">
     <canvas id="mix" width="640" height="480" class="waveform teal2"></canvas>